Elvis Costello: 2000s: Continued collaborations, the Imposters and solo work

+In 2000, Costello produced a list of "500 essential albums for a happy life" for Vanity Fair.
 From 2001 to 2005, Costello re-issued his back catalogue in the US, from My Aim Is True (1977) to All This Useless Beauty (1996), on double-disc collections on the Rhino Records label.
 These releases, which each contained second discs of bonus material, ultimately fell out of print by 2007 after Universal Music acquired the rights to Costello's catalogue.
 Universal subsequently released new deluxe editions of My Aim Is True and This Year's Model with new bonus material of full-length concerts from the time of each album's release.
 These deluxe editions also fell out of print and Universal has reverted to re-releasing Costello's pre-1987 albums in their original context without bonus material.

-In 2000, Costello wrote lyrics to "Green Song", a solo cello piece by Svante Henryson; this song appears on the Anne Sofie von Otter album For the Stars.
+His accompanying essays were well-received.

 In 2000, Costello appeared at the Town Hall, New York, in Steve Nieve's opera Welcome to the Voice, alongside Ron Sexsmith and John Flansburgh of They Might Be Giants.
+Ann Powers wrote "A new patch on the border between art music and pop is being cultivated, and Elvis Costello is its chief gardener.
+Even when he was an angry young punk, Mr. Costello wrote unusually intricate melodies and lyrics.
+Now, at 45, he seeds his compositions with overt jazz and classical influences and uses his popularity to promote the work of equally ambitious hybridizers."

 In 2001, Costello was artist-in-residence at UCLA and wrote the music for a new ballet.
-He produced and appeared on an album of pop songs for the classical singer Anne Sofie von Otter.
-He released the album When I Was Cruel in 2002 on Island Records, and toured with a new band, the Imposters (essentially the Attractions but with a different bass player, Davey Faragher, formerly of Cracker).
+He produced and appeared on For the Stars, an album of pop songs with the classical singer Anne Sofie von Otter.
+He released When I Was Cruel in 2002 on Island Records.
+He toured with a new band, the Imposters (essentially the Attractions but with a different bass player, Davey Faragher, formerly of Cracker).